tim-vlc/xhec-mlops-project-student/README.md

 ## Steps to reproduce to build the deliverable

-To help you with the structure and order of steps to perform in this project, we have created different pull requests opened in this repository.
-You can follow the order of the pull requests to build your project.
+To help you with the structure and order of steps to perform in this project, we have created different templates for pull requests.
+Each branch in this repository corresponds to a future pull request and has an attached markdown file with the instructions to perform the tasks of the pull request.
+Each branch starts with a number.
+You can follow the order of the branches to build your project and collaborate.

 > [!NOTE]
-> There are "TODO" in the code of the pull requests or inside this repository.
+> There are "TODO" in the code of the different branches.
 Each "TODO" corresponds to a task to perform to build the project.

-You can follow the following steps:
+**You can follow the following steps**:

 - If not done already, create a GitHub account
 - If not done already, create a [Kaggle account](https://www.kaggle.com/account/login?phase=startRegisterTab&returnUrl=%2F) (so you can download the dataset)
 - Fork this repository (one person per group)

+**WARNING**: make sure to **unselect** the option "Copy the `master` branch only", so you have all the branches in the forked repository.

 - Add the different members of your group as admin to your forked repository
-- For each opened pull request:
+- Follow the order of the numbered branches and for each branch:
-  - Do as many commits as necessary to perform the task of the pull request
+  - Do as many commits as necessary to perform the task indicated in the corresponding markdown file
+  - Open a pull request from this branch to the main branch of your forked repository
-  - Merge the pull request in your the main branch of your forked repository
+  - Once done, merge the pull request in your the main branch of your forked repository

 ### Pull requests in this project

 Github [Pull Requests](https://docs.github.com/articles/about-pull-requests) are a way to propose changes to a repository.
-They have for purpose to integrate the work of *feature branches* into the main branch of the repository.
+They have for purpose to integrate the work of *feature branches* into the main branch of the repository, with a collaborative review process.

-Each Pull Request has a number and objectives.
-Follow the order and associated objectives of the pull requests to build your project.
-Each pull request is associated to a feature branch which contains empty files or files with some code to help you with the task of the pull request.

-Here is the workflow you should follow to build your project:

-1. Work on the feature branch corresponding to the current pull request (`git checkout <branch_name>`)
-2. Commit and push your changes (**each person in the group must do at least one commit!**) in as many commits as necessary to perform the task of the pull request
-3. When finished, merge the pull request in the main branch of your forked repository (`master`)
-4. Go to the next pull request and repeat steps 1 to 3

 ### Tips to work on this project